-Thank you to the owners along the Sand Creek open space that completed final repairs after last spring's devasting and preventable fire.
-Spring brings high winds and dry spells with fire warnings and restrictions.
-As safety reminder owners with fire pits or charcoal BBQs must exercise extreme caution and heed CSFD fire restrictions and burn bans.
-Proper disposal of ashes is critical to the safety of the entire community.
+Spring brings high winds and increased fire risk.
+Ensure you exercise caution and heed CSFD fire restrictions and burn bans.
+Proper disposal of ashes is critical to the safety of the Community.
 Please invest in a durable steel container with lid and drown all ashes for a week before proper disposal.
-Please ensure clear space is being maintained between homes and rear yard landscaping and vegetation does not become overgrown.

-With the hard economy and increased cost of labor and materials more home maintenance tasks will fall to owners to perform themselves to reduce home ownership costs.
-While this provides an opportunity for owners to learn new skills and save money it can lead to delaying critical repairs and maintenance if careful planning is not done.
-During the 2008 recession home maintenance took a nosedive which took several years to correct as homes changed hands and the economy
+With increased costs many home maintenance tasks will fall to owners to perform themselves.
+While this provides an opportunity for owners to learn skills and save money it can lead to delaying critical repairs and maintenance if planning is not done.
+During the 2008 recession home maintenance dropped off which took several years to correct as homes changed hands and the economy